ahansson/hgrid-css/README.md

 ## **A Lightweight and Practical CSS Utility Kit.**

 ### Zero Config.
-Flat Learning Curve
+Flat Learning Curve.

 **Hgrid** is a starting point intended to make HTML work out of the box.
-It's not a UI framework, but provides some sensible defaults so you can start prototyping without having to deal with browser quirks, unstyled elements and basic responsivity.
+It's not a UI framework, but provides sensible defaults so you can start prototyping without having to deal with browser quirks, unstyled elements and basic responsivity.

 </div>